Brockton Drive Dam Rehabilitation Phase 2

 Phase I - Upper Dam: This phase includes removing the upper lake to restore the channel at Brockton Drive and increasing the size of the existing drainage pipe with a box culvert.
 Stream restriction at the downstream corner of Walden Woods Club House pool will be removed.
 The stream also will be stabilized and reshaped with plants/vegetation at the upper stream channel.

-Phase II - Lower Dam: The spillway structure on the lower dam will be replaced and then the lower dam will be replaced with a roller-compacted concrete structure.
+Phase II - Lower Dam: The spillway structure and the lower dam will be replaced with a roller-compacted concrete structure.

 The existing spillway for the upper lake at Brockton Drive is currently in very poor condition.
 The upper lake collects debris and, in intense storms, floods adjacent structures, which are occupied.
 The lower lake dam spillway is undersized and there is severe erosion at the outlet.